10 Signs That Indicate That Your Partner Is a Pathological Liar

 The thing with the stories is there is always a grain of truth to make those listening question the genuine version of the facts.

-Generally, when they do get caught fibbing, you’ll find they will “come clean” with “the truth” but elaborate to the point that you feel sorry for the reasons they felt compelled to embellish their versions of the facts.
+Generally, when they get caught fibbing, you’ll find they will “come clean” with “the truth,” but elaborate to the point that you feel sorry for the reasons they felt compelled to embellish their versions of the facts.

-Then they typically make unreasonable declarations along the lines of never lying again, for which everyone knows a pathological liar is incapable.
+Then they typically make unreasonable declarations like never lying again, for which everyone knows a pathological liar is incapable.

 9. They always end up hurting you and others